Kanishk1604/Kanishk1604/README.md

 ![Visitor Badge](https://komarev.com/ghpvc/?username=Kanishk1604&label=Profile%20views&color=0e75b6&style=flat)

-**Software engineer** with a passion for building scalable systems and web applications.
+**Software engineer** with a passion for building scalable systems and developing backend-heavy environments.
 Proficient in **Python**, **C++**, **React.js**, **JavaScript**, and **Graph Theory**.

 Currently working at Mercor as a Software Engineer in the Claude debugging and testing team for the upcoming newer models.